arslan241812/SecurityEngineering/Week1_Threats/README.md

 - Created at least 10 threats
     - Use [STRIDE](https://learn.microsoft.com/en-us/previous-versions/commerce-server/ee823878(v=cs.20)) with approriate categories
 - Mitigated at least 5 threats
+- spoofing
+- tampering
+- denial of service
+- information disclosure
+- elevation of previledge
     - Must include how mitigated and how that works
+    - an entity pretends to be someone or something else to gain access or information.
+    - modification of data or components without authorization
+    - prevent an authentic user unable to use or access service or resources
+    - when someone gets more previledge then intended
 - Filled in the spots with '???'
 - Exported report as PDF and uploaded to github
     - Named yourself as the reviewer